Samsung Galaxy A40: Camera

 The A40 is equipped with a dual rear camera arrangement with a 16 megapixel, f/1.7 aperture sensor as the main camera and an 'ultra-wide' 5 megapixels camera lens with an f/2.2 aperture as the second camera.
+Ultra-wide camera is accessible only by built in camera app.
+Open Camera app or any video streaming app does not recognize ultra-wide camera.
 The front camera is 25 megapixels.

 The A40 has a rear-mounted LED flash as well as video recording.

 Maximum video recording resolution is 2336x1080 pixels (Full mode).
 Audio recording with internal microphones is stereo.
 Audio recording with external USB microphones is supported but is mixed to mono.

 Software

-The device runs on the Android 11 operating system, with Samsung's One UI skin.
+The device originally shipped with the One UI skin based on Android 9.0 "Pie".
+Like the Galaxy J6, the device is eligible for two major Android OS upgrades.

 Samsung has released One UI 2.0 with Android 10 for Galaxy A40 in April 2020.

-Samsung has released One UI 3.1, based on Android 11, in late March 2021.
+Samsung has released One UI 3.1 with Android 11 for the Galaxy A40 in late March 2021, which marked the final major Android OS upgrade for the 2019 Galaxy A series.
+The Galaxy A40 reached its end of life in June 2023 with the May 2023 security patch.

 Variants

 All variants of the Samsung Galaxy A40 are dual-SIM.